 Client Referral Tip #3: Periodic Review Meetings

 My point is this.
-Regardless of whether the client chooses to revise his or her plan (which more than 50% of our clients do), the review meeting is a great opportunity to AFR!
+Whether the client chooses to revise his or her estate plan (which more than 50% of our clients do), this periodic review meeting is a great opportunity to AFR!

 Client Referral Tip #4: Client Survey